lireboy/new-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Usefull information

-make sure to go into the `src` folder and use the command: `sass scss:css --watch` to automtacially sync all changes from sass to css.
+Make sure to go into the `src` folder and use the command: `sass scss:css --watch` to automtacially sync all changes from sass to css.

 ## Available Scripts